 Tewari developed YKA in high school and then continued building the platform as a student of journalism in college.
 There, he connected with classmates who shared his interests in social media and dialogue promotion, and he formed a small team of volunteers and content creators who helped YKA get off the ground.
 Soon, YKA had a devoted support network of 15 volunteers editing user-generated content and producing stories for readers.

-By his early 20s, Anshul was devoting most of his time to scaling up YKA.
-He sought to develop a financially sustainable strategy to scale up the organization, while also preserving its mission of sharing opinions and facilitating dialogue.
+By his early 20s, Anshul was devoting most of his time to scaling YKA.
+He sought to develop a financially sustainable strategy to grow the organization, while also preserving its mission of sharing opinions and facilitating dialogue.

-Instead, Tewari created a dynamic business model that generates revenue through offline events and non-profit sponsorship.
-This strategy enabled him to scale up the platform as a business while retaining its social ethos.
-Today, at the age of 26, Anshul — now an Ashoka Fellow — runs a flourishing media platform with more than 30 full-time staff members.
+Instead, Tewari created a dynamic business model that generates revenue through offline events and non-profit sponsorships.
+This strategy enabled him to transform the platform into a thriving organization while retaining its social ethos.
+Today, a young professional, Anshul — now an Ashoka Fellow — runs a flourishing media platform with more than 30 full-time staff members.

-He recognizes that his parents grew up in a fundamentally different reality than his own; youth can no longer ignore the taboo topics the previous generation avoided.
+He recognizes that his parents grew up in a fundamentally different reality than his own; young people can no longer ignore the taboo topics the previous generation avoided.
 He believes that younger generations need to own societal issues previous generations created, resist complacency, and start developing empathy.